Running Regular Jobs with Cron

 Your crontab will be stored in the file /var/spool/cron/crontabs/<username> on the computer where it is active.

 If you have permission to run daemons or other long term processes on a computer here, you probably want them to run automatically at boot time.

 This is something you can do with a cron job, and is usually much less hassle than logging in to start them yourself.

 Having the startup script in the account crontab also makes it much easier for CSG or other people to start or stop your daemons for you.

-To get a job to run when the server starts up, use a crontab line like this:
+To get a job to run when the server starts up, add a line like this to the crontab:

 @reboot /path/to/command arg1 arg2 …

 To see the contents of your current crontab file, run:

 Alternatively, edit your crontab (crontab -e) and remove the entries you don't want.